junxit/us-congress-bills-111/metadata.md

 - 2009-02-10 — Introduced in House
 - 2009-02-10 — Introduced in House
 - 2009-02-10 — Referred to the House Committee on Natural Resources.
+- 2009-02-13 — Referred to the Subcommittee on Insular Affairs, Oceans and Wildlife.
+- 2009-02-25 — Subcommittee Hearings Held.
+- 2009-06-10 — Committee Consideration and Mark-up Session Held.
+- 2009-06-10 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2009-06-10 — Subcommittee on Insular Affairs, Oceans and Wildlife Discharged.
+- 2009-06-23 — Placed on the Union Calendar, Calendar No. 93.
+- 2009-06-23 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+111-176.
+- 2009-06-23 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+111-176.